April 7, 2014

 The downsides of G-Set Term-Based Inverted Indexes versus Secondary Indexes

-There is no option for searching on a range of values (e.g., all user_group values from administrators to managers)
+- There is no option for searching on a range of values (e.g., all

 The graph below shows the average time to put an object with a single index and to retrieve a random index from the body of indexes that have already been written.
 The times include the client-side merging of index object siblings.
 It’s clear that although the put times for an object + G-Set Term-Based Inverted Index are roughly double than that of an object with a Secondary Index, the index retrieval times are less than half.
 This suggests that secondary indexes would be better for write-heavy loads but the G-Set Term-Based Inverted Indexes are much better where the ratio of reads is greater than the number of writes.

 Over the length of the test, it is even clearer that G-Set Term-Based Inverted Indexes offer higher performance than Secondary Indexes when the workload of Riak skews toward reads.
 The use of G-Set Term-Based Inverted Indexes is very compelling even when you consider that the index merging is happening on the client-side and could be moved to the server for greater performance.

 - Implement other CRDT Sets that support deletion

 - Implement G-Set Term-Based Indexes as a Riak Core application so merges can run alongside the Riak cluster